Management skills they don’t teach at business school

 - Summarise/paraphrase what they say after a while (again, there’s no need to add more).

 - Use open body language and non-verbal listening (eye contact, nods, encouraging sounds).

 - Give an empathic response (such as, ‘that must be very difficult’).

 Often, providing the space to offload is enough to make someone feel better.
 But if they need more support, their manager shouldn’t be afraid to suggest seeking further help.

 ‘Have you thought of speaking to your GP about this?’
-This is a fairly innocuous comment and encourages self-care.
+This is a empathic comment which encourages self-care.
 Mental health awareness training will give managers plenty of other ideas for referral to other sources of support.

 Be aware of signs

 It can be incredibly difficult to spot the signs of mental ill-health.
 Fine-tuning listening skills will help.
 If a manager gives someone space and they take it, that’s usually a good thing.